IntCDC/VisuAlFroG/README.md

 - OwinSelfHost: [Microsoft Software License Terms](https://www.nuget.org/packages/Microsoft.AspNet.WebApi.OwinSelfHost/5.2.9/license)
 - EntityFramework: [Apache 2.0](https://licenses.nuget.org/Apache-2.0)
 - other transitive dependencies are published under [MIT](https://licenses.nuget.org/MIT), [Apache 2.0](https://licenses.nuget.org/Apache-2.0), or the [Microsoft Software License Terms](https://dotnet.microsoft.com/en-us/dotnet_library_license.htm)
+-->

 ## Citation

-Choose from GitHub citation prompt *Cite this repository* on the right.
+Choose from GitHub citation prompt *Cite this repository* on the right for different formats.
 The [citation](CITATION.cff) is based on the [Citation Cite Format](https://citation-file-format.github.io/) (CFF) and has been generated with [CFFINIT](https://citation-file-format.github.io/cff-initializer-javascript/#/).

 ## Acknowledgements

 - This project is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC 2120/1 – 390831618
-- Special thanks to [SciChart](https://www.scichart.com/contact-us/) for permission to distribute licensed SciChart as part of the compiled form of this software.
+- Special thanks to [SciChart](https://www.scichart.com/contact-us/) for the permission to distribute licensed SciChart as part of the compiled form of this software.
 - Thanks to the [Bokeh Development Team](https://github.com/bokeh/bokeh).

 ----

-> **Note**
-> Internal information and documentation can be found on the [Confluence project page](https://wisman.izus.uni-stuttgart.de/display/IntCDCMan/Visual+Analytics+Framework+for+Grasshopper).